biglothub/BigLot.ai/README.md

-# BigLot.ai - Trader's Personal AI Assistant 📈🤖
+# BigLot.ai - Trader's Personal AI Assistant 📈🤖 #BigLot

 BigLot.ai is a modern, trader-focused AI chat application designed to analyze markets, provide trading insights, and act as a 24/7 personal trading assistant.